Research

 - slipping slopes (excitation and consequences), basin structures and ocean-sediment interactions.

-The time dimension of these processes variates between a split second (e.g. earth quakes) and millions of years (e.g. basin formation), making a variety of observational methods and modeling techniques necessary.
+The timescales of these processes varies between a split second (e.g. earthquakes) and millions of years (e.g. basin formation), making a variety of observational methods and modeling techniques necessary.

-Besides the experience to conduct special research projects on land or sea, the Institute of Geophysics obtains well equiped inventory.
-This equipment and seismic techniques enables us to make detailed images of the underground, measure magnetic and gravity field, analyse earthquakes or register deformation at the sea floor.
-With our devices, we measure simultaneously a multitude of physical parameters during volcanic eruptions.
+Besides the experience in conducting special research projects on land or sea, the Institute of Geophysics features a well equiped sensor inventory.
+This equipment enables us to create detailed images of the underground, measure the magnetic and gravity field, analyse earthquakes or register deformation at the sea floor.
+With our devices, we simultaneously measure a multitude of physical parameters during volcanic eruptions.
 Some of our devices are prototypes or inhouse developments.
 The institutes runs a laboratory to perform model experiments on dike propagation, dynamics of subduction zones and volcanic processes.
-Our assumptions about the interaction between the different processes in the earth system shall be tested with numerical models.
-Many of the processes we study also leave charateristic tracks in the ground, observable by seismic measurements.
-Thus we emphasize seismic methods to get the most detailed images of the earth's interior and its physical properties.
+Our assumptions about the interaction between the different processes in the earth system are tested with numerical models.